hansfindel/ember_blog/README.md

 - Searcher & autocomplete

 ## Done by others
-- Real Time (with pusher or something else) -> check [https://github.com/kristianmandrup/ember-pusher](https://github.com/kristianmandrup/ember-pusher) or a tutorial at [http://livsey.org/blog/2013/02/10/integrating-pusher-with-ember/](http://livsey.org/blog/2013/02/10/integrating-pusher-with-ember/)
+- Real Time (with pusher or something else): [https://github.com/kristianmandrup/ember-pusher](https://github.com/kristianmandrup/ember-pusher), [http://livsey.org/blog/2013/02/10/integrating-pusher-with-ember/](http://livsey.org/blog/2013/02/10/integrating-pusher-with-ember/)

 ## Contributing
 EmberBlog - Los Blogos is **100% free** and **open-source**.
 I encourage and support an active, healthy community that accepts contributions from the public.
-I'd like you to be a part of that community.
+Fork this, download it, browse the code, check the wiki's.

-Just make a pullRequest
+If you have something to contribute with, just make a pullRequest.

 ## Copyright / License
 No Copyrights nor License...